Postural Orthostatic Tachycardia Syndrome (POTS)

 Who is at risk for POTS?

 The majority of POTS patients are women ages 13-50 years old.
-About 450,000 people suffer from POTS in the United States.
+About 1 to 3 million people suffer from POTS in the United States.

 - Patients may develop POTS after a viral illness, serious infections, medical illness, pregnancy and trauma such as head injury.
 The condition may develop as aftermath of a significant illness (especially associated with hospitalization and prolonged immobilization).